-Our facilities boast more than the best cataract doctors in Washington DC.
-We are home to some of the best eye doctors of Washington DC across all areas.
-From routine vision exams to LASIK, our DC ophthalmologists are highly trained and reputable professionals, ready to maintain and restore your visual health.
+From routine vision exams to LASIK, DC ophthalmologists are highly trained and reputable professionals, ready to maintain and restore your visual health.

-For those seeking cataract surgery from our Washington DC eye doctors, our expert surgeons provide a wealth of information.
+For those seeking cataract surgery from Washington DC eye doctors who are expert surgeons provide a wealth of information.
 Though highly treatable, cataracts are unique among eye disorders, as they cannot be fixed through LASIK or corrective lenses.
 Cataract surgery in Washington DC, however, is a common and highly effective solution for those suffering from cataracts in the area.

 When you undergo cataract surgery, your Washington DC eye doctor will make an incision into the eye.
 Using a high-frequency ultrasound device, your surgeon will then to dissolve the natural lens and remove the pieces via gentle suction.
 This process is known as phacoemulsification, or simply “phaco.”
 Once the lens is removed, your cataract surgeon will insert the new artificial lens behind the iris and pupil, then close the incision.
 Sometimes stitches will be necessary.
 Your DC cataract surgeon will certainly provide you with protective eyewear to wear during your recovery.